--I used canned sour cherries for this pie, but you may also use frozen or fresh sour cherries. each can yields about 1.5 cups of cherries.
+-I used canned sour cherries for this pie, but you may also use pitted frozen or fresh sour cherries.
+Each can yields about 1.5 cups of cherries.
 Sour cherries are found in the canned fruit section of your grocery.
 Do not use prepared canned cherry pie filling!

 -When making the filling, the juice seems runny and excessive when poured into the pie shell (and should be baked immediately to prevent a soggy crust) but it will thicken when baked.

 -If the pie is browning too quickly, loosely place a sheet of foil or tent foil over the top of the pie.

 -I bake this pie for 50 minutes on the bottom rack in oven at 400 degrees.